 - a.
 Major duties.
 The Civil Reconnaissance Sergeant serves as a member of a Civil Affairs unit that executes Civil Affairs missions in support of national security objectives.
 The Civil Reconnaissance Sergeant conducts civil network engagement, civil information evaluation, support to civil administration, and transitional military authority to enable situational understanding, targeting, information operations, freedom of maneuver, and stability in order to shape the operational environment, create effects in the civil component, consolidate gains, maintain operating tempo, and preserve combat power.
 Duties of MOS 38R at each level of skill are: - (1) MOSC 38R1O.
 (Personnel Only).
 MOS used to identify Soldiers accessed into MOS 38R prior to obtaining grade SSG. - (2) MOSC 38R2O.
 (Personnel Only).
 MOS used to identify Soldiers accessed into MOS 38R prior to obtaining grade SSG. - (3) MOSC 38R3O.
 Provides reconnaissance, infrastructure assessment, language, and regional expertise as part of a Civil Affairs Team.
 Conducts civil reconnaissance, performs civil engagements, assists in civil network development and engagement, and supports Transitional Governance.
 The Civil Reconnaissance Sergeant also integrates with supported organizations to identify requirements for Civil Affairs Operations and Civil Military Operations that enables supported commanders the ability to preserve combat power while consolidating gains across the competition continuum. - b.
 Physical demands rating and qualification for initial award of MOS.
-Civil Reconnaissance Sergeant must possess the following qualifications: - (1) A physical demands rating of Significant (Gray). - (2) A physical profile of 111221. - (3) Qualifying scores. - (a) A minimum score of 107 in aptitude area GT. - (4) A minimum security eligibility of SECRET is required for the initial award and to maintain the MOS. - (5) A U.S. citizen or naturalized citizen. - (6) High school graduate or GED certificate. - (7) Not barred to reenlist IAW AR 601-280, or under suspension of favorable personnel action IAW AR 600-8-2. - (8) Reclassification. - (a) Active and Reserve Component Soldiers: Must be in grade E3/PFC with a minimum of 18 months of Active Federal Service through E6/SSG with no more than 10 years Active Federal Service (waiver-able by the Civil Affairs Proponent) and must meet the prerequisites IAW AR 614-200 to include successful attendance at the Civil Affairs Assessment and Selection Course (CAAS) (non-waiverable). - (b) Formal Training: Active Component Soldiers that successfully complete CAAS, must complete airborne training (if not already qualified) and the Civil Affairs Qualification Course and language training conducted under the auspices of the U.S. Army John F. Kennedy Special Warfare Center and School (USAJFKSWCS). - (9) Accessions.
+Civil Reconnaissance Sergeant must possess the following qualifications: - (1) A physical demands rating of Significant (Gray). - (2) A physical profile of 111221. - (3) Qualifying scores.
+A minimum score of 107 in aptitude area GT. - (4) A minimum security eligibility of SECRET is required for the initial award and to maintain the MOS. - (5) A U.S. citizen or naturalized citizen. - (6) High school graduate or GED certificate. - (7) Not barred to reenlist IAW AR 601-280, or under suspension of favorable personnel action IAW AR 600-8-2. - (8) Reclassification. - (a) Active and Reserve Component Soldiers: Must be in grade E3/PFC with a minimum of 18 months of Active Federal Service through E6/SSG with no more than 10 years Active Federal Service (waiver-able by the Civil Affairs Proponent) and must meet the prerequisites IAW AR 614-200 to include successful attendance at the Civil Affairs Assessment and Selection Course (CAAS) (non-waiverable). - (b) Formal Training: Active Component Soldiers that successfully complete CAAS, must complete airborne training (if not already qualified) and the Civil Affairs Qualification Course and language training conducted under the auspices of the U.S. Army John F. Kennedy Special Warfare Center and School (USAJFKSWCS). - (9) Accessions.
 Initial entry trainee must complete the 12B10-OSUT (Combat Engineer) course, complete airborne training, complete CAAS and the Civil Affairs Qualification Course and language training conducted under the auspices of the U.S. Army John F. Kennedy Special Warfare Center and School (USAJFKSWCS). - c.
-Additional skill identifiers: (Note: Refer to table 12-8 for (Listing of universal ASI's associated with all enlisted MOS)).
+Additional skill identifiers: (Note: Refer to table 12-8 for (Listing of universal ASI's associated with all enlisted MOS)). - 6B-Reconnaissance and Surveillance Leaders Course (personnel only). - d.
+Physical requirements and standards of grade.
+Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-38R-1.
+Physical requirements. - (2) Table 10-38R-2.
+Standards of grade TOE/MTOE. - (3) Table 10-38R-3.
+Standards of grade TDA.